-2.3 The retailer does the allocation of the GTIN
+2.3 The retailer performs the allocation of the GTIN

 The retailer can turn the product into a private label product and provide the specifications for the packaging and brand name.
-In that case it is the retailer who is responsible for allocating the GTIN, which then forms part of his specifications.
-By 'retailer' here we mean both small shops and retailers with large numbers of branches in the Netherlands or elsewhere.
+In that case it is the retailer who is responsible for allocating the GTIN, which then makes up part of his specifications.

+'Retailer' here means both small shops and retailers with large numbers of branches in the Netherlands or elsewhere.